stepanenko/stepanenko/quotes.md

 ## _Quotes_

+> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.

+> The first 90% of the code accounts for the first 90% of the development time.
+The remaining 10% of the code accounts for the other 90% of the development time.

 > Your time as a developer is valuable.
 Don't make trivial tasks time consuming.
 Simplicity of source code is a great feature itself.

 > Code is the tool.
 The program is the product.